 caused, particularly in Georgia.
 Another concerned Khrushchev's

 description of how Stalin used to humiliate those around him.
-"Once he
+"Once

 turned to me," Khrushchev had declared in his speech, "and said: 'Oi,